algosup/2024-2025-project-3-quickest-path-team-8/documents/functional_specifications/functional_specifications.md

 ### 4.1.
 Performance

-   - The API must handle any single query within **1 second** on a typical laptop such as a MacBook Air M3.
+   - The API must handle any single query within **1 second** on a typical laptop such as a MacBook Air M3 with the provided dataset.

 ### 4.2.
 Scalability